ReverseEngineeringDude/Pdfy/README.md

-#       Just simple pdf pdf analyzer
+#       Just simple pdf analyzer
 simple pdf analyzer using node and python(api) with graphs.